wkurzius/textbook-notes/syllabi/prob-and-stats.md

 - There is also one exam at the end of each marking period
 - All work is due the day of a quiz or exam and late work will receive only partial credit
 - Grading is point-based, though assignments are worth roughly 10%, quizzes 40%, and the marking period exam 50% of your marking period grade.

-## Text and Resources

-We will use the book [*Statistics*](https://openstax.org/details/books/statistics), a high school level textbook provided by OpenStax.
-This is an online and free-to-use textbook, with a PDF version available alongside the web version.

-Outside of that, I recommend Khan Academy as a first stop for any extra practice.
-They have their own [Statistics & Probability](https://www.khanacademy.org/math/statistics-probability) course that that's good for extra practice.